pete842/SU19-WLANSec-Lab4-WPA2-Enterprise/README.md

 How to run the attack:

 - Install ```hostapd-wpe``` (if you are using Kali Linux, you probably already have a version installed.
 There may be different versions with slight variations on github...).
-Lire la documentation du site de l’outil ou d’autres ressource sur Internet pour comprendre son utilisation
+When using Kali Linux, ```hostapd-wpe``` can be installed via ```apt-get```.
+- Read the documentation of the tools and other ressources on the Internet to understand how it works.
 - Modify the ```hostapd-wpe``` configuration so that it proposes a network of your choice.
-If you're impersonating a network that is locally present, it may be difficult to attract victims unless you have a powerful interface.
-You may try to deauthenticate your victime and hope that it will attempt to connect to your fake network instead.
+For this exercise is might be better to create a completely fake non-existing network.
+If you're impersonating a network that is locally present/existing, it may be difficult to attract victims unless you have a powerful interface.
+You may try to deauthenticate your victim and hope that it will attempt to connect to your fake network instead.
-- Try to connect to your fake network (do not use real credentials!)
+- Try to connect to your fake network (do not use real credentials!) and capture the challenge.
 - Use a brute-forcing tool (```john```, ```asleap```, etc.) to attack the captured hash (use a simple password to minimise time).

 ### Answer the following questions :